Muhsiinn/Portfolio/projects/data_analysis.md

-# Austrian Food Price Analysis & Email Automation
+# Austrian Food Price Analysis

-This was one of my first proper data projects.
-I wanted to see how food prices in Austria changed over time, so I compared the Producer Price Index (PPI) with the Consumer Price Index (CPI).

-I used Python with NumPy and Pandas to clean up the messy CSV files, align the years, and calculate the “gap” between producer and consumer prices.
-Then I made some plots to see how the gap changed over the years (spoiler: it really widened after 2010).
+I wanted to understand how food prices move in Austria, so I compared the Producer Price Index (PPI) with the Consumer Price Index (CPI).
+I used Python with NumPy and Pandas to clean the CSVs, align dates, and calculate a simple gap = normalized(CPI) − normalized(PPI).

-On top of that, I added a small email automation script: it takes the latest plots and summary data and sends them out automatically.
-Nothing fancy, but it showed me how to mix data analysis with a bit of practical automation.
+I also plotted the trends to see when the gap widens or closes (it clearly grew after 2010).
+Nothing fancy—just solid data wrangling and clear visuals.

 ### What I did

-Cleaned and transformed raw data with Pandas/NumPy.

-Normalized values and calculated producer vs consumer price gaps.

-Made simple time-series plots to spot trends.

-Wrote a Python script to automatically email results (charts + CSV).
+Loaded/cleaned PPI & CPI data (handled non-numeric rows, missing values, misaligned periods).

+Normalized series to compare shapes.

+Aggregated monthly → yearly (also kept monthly for detail).

+Plotted PPI vs CPI and the gap over time.

+Wrote up key takeaways + limitations in the README.

 ### What I learned

-How to properly clean and align datasets.

-How simple normalization can help compare two different indices.

-Basics of automating tasks with Python (sending emails with attachments).
+Practical cleanup with Pandas (types, filtering, grouping, resampling).

+Why normalization helps comparisons but can hide scale.

+How a small “gap” metric can tell an easy story.